polltery/spotify-playlist-joiner-app/readme.md

 Make sure you have `node` and `npm` installed.

 for local development (unix systems)
+0. To setup the libraries first run `npm install`
 1. first run `npm run build`
 2. then `npm run start`